tejasdhasarali/YouTube-Video-Trend-Prediction/README.md

 * KNN Classifier was used to compare the results obtained from the Logistic Regression Model.

 * The projects classifies the videos as trending and non trending videos.

+* It also shows some of the intresting observations made in the data.

+* The detailed report can be seen in the Project Report PDF file.